sccn/sccn.github.io/workshops/EEGLAB_2015_Sheffield.md

 delegates to present some of their EEG work during a poster session.

-'''NOTE: The workshop will be fairly technical, some sessions requiring basic Matlab programming skills.
-Therefore this workshop might not be suited for people who are just beginning EEG research with quite limited knowledge of it, nor for those arriving with no experience at all with Matlab.
+'''NOTE: The workshop will be fairly technical, some sessions requiring basic MATLAB programming skills.
+Therefore this workshop might not be suited for people who are just beginning EEG research with quite limited knowledge of it, nor for those arriving with no experience at all with MATLAB.
 Rather, the intended attendees are those performing EEG research who want to learn to perform more flexible and in-depth analysis methods using EEGLAB. '''